comick/tonio/README.md

 Just in case you're out of ideas:

 - [ ] First time setup page
-- [ ] Configure network from web UI
+- [ ] Finish web UI network config
-- [ ] Web interface for ordinary people to setup playlists
+- [ ] Finalize web interface for ordinary people to setup playlists
-- [ ] Move to `pigpio`, maybe abstract gpio layer to support more boards
+- [ ] Move to `pigpio`, maybe abstract gpio layer to support more boards, maybe devfs gpio
 - [ ] Supporting/testing more boards (eg: pi zero, orange pi, ...)
 - [ ] Strip kernel even more from unused modules and move to static device table to faster build and boot